 Once you have found a roofer you are happy with, make sure you outline and agree to what will happen in the event of adverse weather conditions or unforeseen additional costs.
 Ask about how waste disposal and scaffolding will be managed, as well as which materials will be used and if they are covered by any guarantees.
 This type of detail can be outlined in a contract, which should be signed by both the customer and the roofer.
 The more information you have before work begins, the smoother the process will be.

 When work is required for your roof, it can be cause for concern.
-Luckily though, Hoppy is here to make finding a tradesman you can trust so quick and simple.
-All you have to do is enter your postcode and we’ll bring you recommendations for qualified and reliable roofers in your local area, with hourly rates clearly displayed.
-You don’t have to negotiate quotes and booking an appointment is as easy as a click of a button.
+Luckily though, Hoppy is here to make finding a tradesman you can trust quick and simple, thanks to our partners, Rated People.